Why the Cost of App Development Can Differ 10 Times?

 This is not a key aspect.
 However, as a rule, bigger companies with 200+ of team members have higher rates while small ones with 10-20 people set lower prices.
 However, agencies of a certain size sometimes have some scale advantages that give them a lower quote.

 Over the past years, we have reviewed the code quality for more than 100 developers.
-Some of them are really good, but the most is poorly structured and developed.
+Some of them are really good, but most are poorly structured and developed.
 Sometimes it is about the quality of the developers, but this could happen simply because of stress or other factors that don’t depend on them.

-Sometimes the reason is that there is no proficient technical lead of development process or because they are trying to make it more difficult to take a hand over the code.
+Sometimes the reason is that there is no proficient technical lead of the development process or because they are trying to make it more difficult to take a hand over the code.
 Other companies solve this problem with the help of internal developers who review the code or even performing an outsource code review to avoid any issues connected with the code quality and make sure that it is well-structured.

 It is quite obvious that the difference in the effectiveness and productivity between a professional and a poor developer is significant.
 A professional developer can simply cope with a task in a couple of days while a poor one needs weeks to resolve everything.
 For that reason, the number of people you get for your budget is not a guarantee.
 A small team of 5 people can produce much more than a large team of 20 people in the same amount of time.